rackerlabs/design-system/_docs/style/text-conventions/alert-messages.md

 ## General guidelines

-When writing alerts and messages, use the following rules:
+When writing alerts and messages, consider the following guidelines:

 - Be courteous and do not blame the user.
 - Use present tense to describe conditions that currently exist, or use past tense to describe a specific event that occurred in the past.